-You can find state and federal officials using these websites:
+You can find your state and federal officials using these websites:

 State Representative Guidelines

 State Representatives are crucial to the mission of NCEA Representatives must be willing to adhere to all of the following responsibilities, both financial and personal.
 A representative must commit to a 2-year term and may serve for two consecutive terms.

 Although this is a demanding position, the contribution to the field of esthetics is invaluable.

 - NCEA state representative is responsible for promoting the Mission Statement and objectives of the NCEA while serving in this position.

 - Attend one NCEA National Meeting (January or June – location to be announced).

 - Participate in conference calls (first Thursday of each month, see schedule below).